 Steven Stark began composing at the age of 15 and received his first professional commission at the age of 17.
 He began writing songs at the age of 19, cofounding the OKC college art pop band The Empty Suits while also earning his degree in music composition from Oklahoma City University.
 After a stint in Austin, TX, playing both as an electric cellist with Paper Airplane and as a solo artist, he returned to Oklahoma City and joined the rock group The Fellowship Students.
 He has also toured as a guitarist and cellist with The Starlight Mints and the Lovely Sparrows.

-Steven’s latest two albums are Country Wrong Turn and Wandering, Woven World released in 2017 and 2018 respectively.
+As a songwriter and recording artist, Steven has released several solo albums.
+His latest two albums are Country Wrong Turn and Wandering, Woven World released in 2017 and 2018 respectively.
+He also released a new single, “Talking Tears”, in the Spring of 2019.

 Steven is a student of all eras of songwriting and seeks to cross-pollinate this art form with his background in classical composition.